Assault in the Third Degree: NY Penal Law 120.00

-The second type of Assault in the Third Degree is found under New York Penal Law section 120.00(2).
-Instead of acting with intent, meaning it was your goal to cause a physical injury, you act recklessly and cause physical injury to another person.
+The second theory of Assault in the Third Degree is codified in New York Penal Law 120.00(2).
+Instead of acting with intent, meaning it was your goal to cause a physical injury, you act recklessly and cause this injury to another person.

-It should be clear, and your New York criminal defense attorney can explain it in depth, that a key element to either of these charges is that the injury caused is a "physical injury."
-Physical injury is a legal term that often equates to "substantial pain."
+It should be clear, and your New York criminal defense attorney can explain it in depth, that a key element to either of these charges is that the injury caused rises to a "physical injury."
+Physical injury is a legal term that equates to "substantial pain."
 If you punched your intended victim and left no mark and caused no pain, then your weakness may be your defense even if it was your intent to hurt him or her in a significant manner.
 Without that pain, there is no completed crime.
 Having said that, as discussed on the main page generally addressing the crime of Assault in New York, the District Attorney with jurisdiction over your case can still charge you with the crime of Attempted Assault in the Third Degree.
 New York Penal Law 110/120.00(1) is a class "B" misdemeanor.
 Although not punished as harshly as the completed offense, incarceration remains on the proverbial table.

 Call the criminal lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.